Frequently Asked Questions

 When is the Russ the Story Bus on tour?

-The Children’s Festival of Moving Stories will take place from Monday 22 October to Friday 14 December (inclusive).
+Russ the Story Bus is part of the Children’s Festival of Moving Stories, which will take place throughout Term Four from Monday 11 October to Friday 3 December.

 Where is Russ the Story Bus going?